lalsdev/logyourselfin/README.md

     - button delete account
         - if click on it, ask the user if hes sure if yes then delete from db
     - button update info

+## Tools
+- HTML, CSS, SASS
+- Bootstrap
+- PHP
+- PHP myadmin
+- terminal to manage the db

+## Progression
+- Login, logout, updating the username works
+- Need to continue displaying errors and Update, Delete system
+- Also need to deploy the form

+## Credits
+Made in Belgium